-Submitter Comments Australian Food and Grocery The Council supports the application.
-It considers that Council FSANZ will find the use of the enzyme technologically justified and on further examination (safety assessment and technological function at Draft Assessment) will approve the enzyme as a processing aid.
-Food Technology Association of The Technical Sub Committee agree to accept option 2 - Victoria to approve the use of the enzyme as a processing aid.
-Agriculture, Fisheries and Forestry It will defer comment until the Draft Assessment - Australia, Department of Report.
-(Australian Quarantine and Inspection Service section)
+Submitter Position Comments Australian Food and Supports The Council supports the Application.
+It considers that Grocery Council FSANZ will find the use of the enzyme technologically justified and on further examination (safety assessment and technological function at Draft Assessment) will approve the enzyme as a processing aid.
+Food Technology Supports The Technical Sub Committee agrees to accept option Association of Victoria 2 - to approve the use of the enzyme as a processing aid.
+Agriculture, Fisheries and Defer comment until It will defer comment until the Draft Assessment Forestry - Australia, the Draft Assessment Report.
+Department of (Australian Quarantine and Inspection Service section)